 I had gestational diabetes so I ate a loosely paleo diet and had perfect sugars.
 To keep them even more level, I went on regular walks.

 I thought I was ready.
 I fought hard for my OBs to “let me” go to 42 weeks.
 They wanted me to pop her out by 39 or 40 weeks, but I insisted the likelihood of that happening was zilch since my first baby had been 10 days overdue.
+Even though I hated my first induction, I had a nagging feeling that I should be induced at 40 or 41 weeks.
+My OBs didn’t induce VBAC, so no matter how much I brought it up, they shot me down.

-Nine days past her due date, I labored for 12 hours and was at 1cm before we decided Baby was in too much distress to continue labor.
+Nine days past her due date, I labored for 12 hours and was at 1 cm before we decided Baby was in too much distress to continue labor.
 Her heart rate was dipping below 90 and taking too long to recover.
 Guess what it was labeled again?
 Yep.
 Failure to progress.
 Apparently, my body just didn’t know what to do and couldn’t push a baby out properly.
 I had “an iron cervix.”
 They joked I took too many prenatal vitamins.

 How to Actually Prepare for a VBAC

-First of all, go to a chiropractor.
+Firstly, go to a chiropractor.
 This is so important.
 Second, sit exclusively on an exercise ball chair (more about ball chairs here).
 Third, hire a doula.

-If your OB refuses to induce, references the VBAC calculator, insists the baby must be out before 41 weeks, and/or repeatedly says “I guess you can have a VBAC, but keep in mind, you’ve had (a) prior Cesarean(s).”
+If your OB refuses to induce, references the VBAC calculator, insists the baby must be out anytime before 41 weeks, and/or repeatedly says “I guess you can have a VBAC, but keep in mind, you’ve had (a) prior Cesarean(s).”
 Save yourself a boatload of heartache and just get a new provider.
 It’s worth driving an hour or 4 to get someone who will make it happen.

 4. Obsessing too much about VBAC